 **Species Distribution Models**

-One model, including all explanatory variables, was run for GTGR and a separate model wwas run for BTGR.
+One model, including all explanatory variables, was run for the great-tailed grackle and a separate model was run for the boat-tailed grackle.
+We planned to use the program MaxEnt (Phillips et al., 2008) to create the species distribution models.
+MaxEnt is a maximum entropy based software that compares environments between species presence and a set of background points to estimate habitat suitability (Phillips et al., 2008).
 For the explanatory variables, MaxEnt produces a continuous prediction of habitat suitability for each grid cell (0 is least suitable and 1 is most suitable).
-We planned to use MaxEnt and also use jackknifing procedures to evaluate the relative contribution/importance of different environmental variables to the probability of species occurrence.
+We planned to use MaxEnt followed by jackknifing procedures to evaluate the relative contribution/importance of different environmental variables to the probability of species occurrence.
 We planned to optimize the model by trying different regularization coefficient values, which controls how much additional terms are penalized (Maxent’s way of protecting against overfitting), and choosing the value that maximizes model fit.
 Most MaxEnt papers use cross-validation and the area under the curve (AUC) to evaluate model performance, and we planned to do the same.

 For every model we fit, we selected one presence and one absence from a 2.5 km hexagonal grid per week to geographically subsample the data and reduce imbalance in observation effort.
 We then separated the subsampled checklists into a set to train our model (80% of checklists) and a set for model validation (20% of checklists).
-We used a balanced random forest approach, where absence points are selected at an equal frequency as presence points, which addressed the imbalance in the ratio of presence and absence points (Strimas-Mackey et al., 2020).
+We used a balanced random forest approach, in which absence points are selected at an equal frequency as presence points, thus addressing the imbalance in the ratio of presence and absence points (Strimas-Mackey et al., 2020).
+Random forests are machine learning algorithms that generate a large number of classification trees based on different subsets of the given data.
+Once all trees are generated, the average result is taken and used as the final classification method, which determines which environmental factors differentiate species presences from species absences.
 We accounted for stochasticity in the geographic subsampling, dataset separation, and balanced random forest processes by repeating model creation 10 times independently for each time period and species.
 We used the ranger package in R to create each model (Wright & Ziegler, 2017).

 We predicted habitat suitability across the contiguous United States using environmental data from 1979 and 2019.
 We produced three types of predictions (contemporary predictions, forecasts, and backcasts) depending on whether the time period of the SDM matched the time period of the environmental data (Fig 2).
-When the time periods matched, we produced contemporary predictions (e.g., predictions using the historic GTGR model with the 1979 environmental data).
+When the time periods matched, we produced contemporary predictions (e.g., predictions using the historic great-tailed grackle model with the 1979 environmental data).
 The predictions we made using the historic models and the 2019 environmental data were forecast predictions, and the predictions we made using the current model and the 1979 environmental data were backcast predictions.
 To standardize the predicted suitabilities, we set all effort covariates to the same values within the models of each species.
-We set the day of the year to April 1st, the observation time to maximize the encounter rate for each species (5 AM for BTGR and 6 AM for GTGR, based on most common observation times), observation duration to one hour, distance traveled to one km, and the number of observers to one.
+We set the day of the year to April 1st, the observation time to maximize the encounter rate for each species (5 AM for the boat-tailed grackle and 6 AM for the great-tailed grackle, based on most common observation times), observation duration to one hour, distance traveled to one km, and the number of observers to one.
 We present the average habitat suitability predicted by the 10 replicates of each model.